 Read more about AI for Financial Services.

-Gartner Research states that, by the year 2020, consumers manage 85% of their business communication with banks via chatbots.
+Gartner Research states that, by 2020, consumers will have managed 85% of their business communication with banks via chatbots.

 Users of FinTech services are more likely to be serviced by AI support chatbots that offer:

-AI chatbots raise client satisfaction much higher than classic chatbots do and they are cheaper for the FinTech industry than human customer support service.
+AI chatbots raise client satisfaction much higher than classic chatbots do, and they are cheaper for the FinTech industry than human customer support service.
 Also, AI chatbots analyze information about clients and their requests, storing it in your back office system.
-The machine uses this information for leveraging its base and learning capabilities.
-A financial institution can use AI chatbots to refine their services.
-Let’s consider an inspiring example of Bank of America and their usage of AI chatbots.
+The machine uses this information to leverage its base and learning capabilities.
+A financial institution can use AI chatbots to refine its services.
+Let’s consider an inspiring example of Bank of America and its usage of AI chatbots.

-The Financial Times mentions Bank of America to be widely using Erica chatbot
+The Financial Times mentions Bank of America to be widely using the Erica chatbot:

 Erica, the same chatbot serving millions of their clients, proactively sends insights about users’ spending and saving habits.
 On average, 150,000 people click on these insights every week, to gain a perspective on how to improve their finances.

-Operational processes are the core of financial business as they are one of the main determiners of a company’s success.
-AI provides flawless financial transactions, instant payments and reduced risks.
-All these demand procession of enormous data volumes that are being constantly gathered.
+Operational processes are the core of the financial business as they are one of the main determiners of a company’s success.
+AI provides flawless financial transactions, instant payments, and reduced risks.
+All these demand processions of enormous data volumes that are being constantly gathered.
 In this case, fully-automated processes are the ideal solution.
 Software engineering companies incorporate AI in financial institutions for Back Offices to:

 Learn more about about Classification of Financial Documents.

-AI makes the Back Office of a FinTech company to more effectively operate by automating auditing process, verifying compliance documentation, and streamlining data migration.
+AI makes the Back Office of a FinTech company more effectively operate by automating auditing processes, verifying compliance documentation, and streamlining data migration.

-Often work processes require human intrusion, approval, calls, file sharing that dramatically hinter automated processing.
-That’s why operational departments of IT and Software Engineering companies apply Symphony and ipushpull workflow applications and provide an integrated means of data approving.
-Also, FinTech companies use APIs that allow financial institutions to keep their legacy systems as well as architecture.
+Often work processes require human intrusion, approval, calls, and file sharing that dramatically hinder automated processing.
+That’s why operational departments of IT and Software Engineering companies apply Symphony and the iPushPull workflow applications and provide an integrated means of data approval.
+Also, FinTech companies use APIs that allow financial institutions to keep their legacy systems and architecture.

 Machine Learning and Artificial Intelligence in the FinTech industry are being widely discussed and recommended by many trustworthy resources.
-Some recommend full transformation with SaaS platforms, others suggest combination of classic management with AI elements.
-This article outlined the most demanded Artificial Intelligence and Machine Learning applications for FinTech, among which Fraud Detection, Preventive Analytics, AI-driven chatbots, and AI for Back Office operations.
+Some recommend full transformation with SaaS platforms.
+Others suggest a combination of classic management with AI elements.
+This article outlined the most demanded Artificial Intelligence and Machine Learning applications for FinTech, including Fraud Detection, Preventive Analytics, AI-driven chatbots, and AI for Back Office operations.
 The more considerate and grounded decisions the businesses make, the more fruitful solutions FinTech companies can provide to financial institutions and end clients.